The ADEX Patient Centered CIF (CDCA’s “Buffalo Model”)

 - It felt like a regular day at school.

-If you are interested in learning more about the ADEX Patient Centered CIF examination (CDCA’s “Buffalo Model”), please contact the CDCA at firstname.lastname@example.org.
+If you are interested in learning more about the ADEX Patient Centered CIF examination (CDCA’s “Buffalo Model”), please contact a CDCA team member.

 1 The integrity of the exam was never compromised, since examiners and faculty were kept separate during the examination.